-Richard Holzer was arrested Friday in Pueblo just after the agents brought him what he believed were two pipe bombs along with dynamite to blow up Temple Emanuel.
-In fact, the undercover agents had phony bombs incapable of causing damage, authorities said.
+Richard Holzer was arrested Friday in Pueblo just after the agents brought him what he believed were two pipe bombs along with 14 sticks of dynamite to blow up Temple Emanuel.
+In fact, the explosives were incapable of causing damage, authorities said.

 U.S. & World

 The day's top national and international news.